tntconcept/openid-connect-server-spring-boot/README.md

             enabled: true
             strength: -1

-openid.crypto.password-encoder.clients defines the password encoder for clients and in openid.crypto.password-encoder.users for users.
+openid.connect.crypto.password-encoder.clients defines the password encoder for clients and in openid.crypto.password-encoder.users for users.

 The configuration of the different types of encoders is shown below.